 Trump announces pause on US operation to reopen Strait of Hormuz

-US president says ‘Project Freedom’ paused to see whether an agreement with Iran can be finalised and signed.
+US president says ‘Project Freedom’ suspended to see whether an agreement with Iran can be finalised and signed.

 United States President Donald Trump has said that the US military operation to move stranded ships out of the Strait of Hormuz has been paused temporarily.